bill-ying/angular-client-app-service/README.md

 Also ensure to replace with your own REST API server URL in the effect.'

-# Functionality of the application
+# Functionality of the application (Redux explanation)
-As a Proof of Concept (POC), this application demonstrates the deployment process to Azure.
-Its core functionality revolves around managing virtual machines (VMs) within an Azure Virtual Machine Scale Set (VMSS).
+As a Proof of Concept (POC), the main purpose of this project is demonstrating the deployment process to Azure.
+It also showcases the management of virtual machines (VMs) within an Azure Virtual Machine Scale Set (VMSS) using Redux.
 Specifically, it enables users to:

 - Check VM Status: Query the VMSS to retrieve the current status of all its constituent VMs.
 - Power On VMs: Initiate a power-on operation for all VMs in the VMSS.